 |Taxable income bracket||Marginal tax rate including labor market tax*|

 |From DKK||To DKK||Percent|

-* Including voluntary church tax of an average of 0.75 percent and based on an average municipality tax rate.
+* Including voluntary church tax of an average of 0.92 percent and based on an average municipality tax rate.
 The marginal tax rate may vary approximately +/- 1-2 percentage point depending on which municipality the taxpayer lives in.
 The calculation of the marginal tax rate includes the taxable value of a mandatory employment allowance.
-The allowance is maximized to DKK 33,300 (2018) for employed individuals.
+The allowance is maximized to DKK37,200 (2019) for employed individuals.
+Please note that

-The tax rate for personal income plus positive net investment income plus contributions to lump sum pensions exceeding DKK 498,900 (2018) after AM-contribution is up to 15 percent.
+The tax rate for personal income plus positive net investment income exceeding DKK513,400 (2019) after AM-contribution is up to 15 percent.

 Please see further below.

 For the purposes of taxation, how is an individual defined as a resident of Denmark?

 An individual who has a home in Denmark where they live is considered a resident for tax purposes.

 An individual who stays in Denmark for at least 6 consecutive months is also resident in Denmark for tax purposes.
 Short stays abroad for leisure or holiday will not interrupt the 6-month period.
 The tax liability comes into effect from the date of first arrival.

 Tax liability ends when the individual leaves Denmark, provided that accommodation is no longer available in Denmark (house/apartment is either sold/notice given to landlord or rented out on a contract that cannot be terminated by the lessor for a period of at least 3 years).